ifwe/bruce/doc/status_monitoring.md

 is `1.0.6.70.ga324763`.
 The default discard report interval, as shown above, is 600 seconds, and is configurable, as documented [here](https://github.com/tagged/bruce/blob/master/doc/detailed_config.md).
-An example Nagios script `src/bruce/scripts/bruce_discards.py` requests discard reports from Bruce, analyzes and stores them in an Oracle database, and reports problems.

 ### Queued Message Information

-If you click on `get msg stats` in Bruce's web interface shown near the top of this page (i.e. send an HTTP GET to `http://example:9090/sys/msg_stats`), you will get queued message information that looks something like this:
+If you choose the plain option for *Get queued message info* in Bruce's web interface shown near the top of this page, you will get output that looks something like this:

 ```
 pid: 18592